iqtree/iqtree.github.io/doc/Advanced-Tutorial.md

 The 1st column is site index of the alignment (starting from 1), the 2nd column `Rate` shows the mean site-specific rate as explained above, and the 3rd and 4th columns show the category index and rate of the Gamma rate category with the highest probability for this site (1 for slow and 4 for fast rate).

-For better site-rate estimates it is recommended to use more than the default 4 rate categories ([Mayrose et al., 2004]).
-Moreover, one should use a more reasonable tree rather than the parsimony tree.
-For example:
+The above run will perform a full tree search.
+To speed up you can use `-n 0` to only use a parsimony tree for site rate estimates.
+Or if you have already infered an ML tree, you can specify it to improve the rate estimate:

-    iqtree -s example.phy -m GTR+G16 -te ml.treefile -wsr
+    iqtree -s example.phy -t ml.treefile -n 0 --rate
+    # for version 1.x change --rate to -wsr

-where `-te` is the option to input a fixed tree topology and `ml.treefile` is the ML tree reconstructed previously.
+where `-t` is the option to input a fixed tree topology and `ml.treefile` is the ML tree reconstructed previously.

-Moreover, we recommend to apply the FreeRate model whenever it fits the data better than the Gamma rate model.
-This is because the Gamma model constrains the rates to come from a Gamma distribution and thus the highest rate may not be _high enough_ to accomodate the most fast-evolving sites in the alignment.
-On the contrary, the FreeRate model allows the rates to freely vary.
-Moreover, FreeRate allows to automatically determine the best number of rate categories, a feature missing in the Gamma model.
-The following command:

-    # for IQ-TREE version >= 1.5.4:
+If you already know the best-fit model for the alignment, you can use specify it via `-m` option to omit model selection and hence speed it up:

-    iqtree -s example.phy -te ml.treefile -wsr
+    iqtree -s example.phy -m GTR+R10 -n 0 --rate

-    # for IQ-TREE version <= 1.5.3:
+    # for version 1.x change --rate to -wsr

+Finally, IQ-TREE 2 allows to estimate rates by maximum likelihood via `--mlrate` option:

-    iqtree -s example.phy -m TESTNEW -te ml.treefile -wsr
+    iqtree -s example.phy -n 0 --mlrate

-will apply ModelFinder to find the best fit model and then infer the site-specific rates based on a given tree file within a single run!
-If you omit `-te` option, then IQ-TREE will reconstruct an ML tree and use it to infer site-specific rates.
+This will print an output file `example.phy.mlrate` that looks like:

+	# Site-specific subtitution rates determined by maximum likelihood
+	# This file can be read in MS Excel or in R with command:
+	#   tab=read.table('example.phy.mlrate',header=TRUE)
+	# Columns are tab-separated with following meaning:
+	#   Site:   Alignment site ID
+	#   Rate:   Site rate estimated by maximum likelihood
+	Site    Rate
+	1       2.51550
+	2       12.89129
+	3       34.31350
+	4       2.44313
+	5       2.44313
+	6       4.41889
+	7       2.69577
+	8       9.27503
+	9       2.44313
+	10      0.00001

 Where to go from here?
 ----------------------